w3f/Grant-Milestone-Delivery/evaluations/ink-smart-contracts-wizard_1_keeganquigley.md

 OK
 ```
-2. Despite no Rust unit tests being present, some errors still occur when running `cargo +nightly test` some I think are due to me not specifying certain parameters.
-I believe the "conflicting implementations of trait" errors are occuring due to a naming conflict between the cargo.toml file and the contract name that is input by the user.
+2. Despite no Rust unit tests being present, some errors still occur when running `cargo +nightly test`.
+I believe the "conflicting implementations of trait" errors are occuring due to a naming conflict between the cargo.toml file and the contract name that is input by the user (I named this one coin).
 Can you check to see if these can be resolved?
+They are occuring on every scaffolded contract except `flipper`.
 ```rust
 error[E0119]: conflicting implementations of trait `TraitCallForwarderFor<[const error]>` for type `my_psp22::_::CallBuilder` --> lib.rs:4:1